Updated for Title II Final Rule | websites, apps, documents

 Most adults suffer from some level of disability or difficulty that can be mitigated through accessible technologies.
 And when we design for the extremes, everyone benefits.

-Whether you are new to eAccessibility, or already familiar with Section 508 and WCAG, you’ll learn immediately-applicable tips and techniques in this powerful accessibility course.
+Whether you are new to eAccessibility, or already familiar with ADA, Section 508 and WCAG, you’ll learn immediately-applicable tips and techniques in this powerful accessibility course.

-We will equip you with arguments why accessibility is important for everybody, then provide in-depth familiarity with federal and international guidelines that will help your Web and PDF content be a more effective resource for your entire audience.
+We will equip you with arguments why accessibility is important for everybody, then provide in-depth familiarity with federal and international guidelines that will help your Web and document content be a more effective resource for your entire audience.
 You’ll also get familiar with assistive technologies that help people with specific disabilities and difficulties.

 Finally, you’ll venture into where accessibility meets usability.
 Not only will you leave with ideas you can use right away, you may also gain a whole new attitude towards how technology can improve lives.
 By the end of the day you will not only be aware of why accessibility and standards affect everyone: you’ll be equipped with a thorough understanding of the best strategies to approach what needs to be done and how, in order to drive down costs, increase reach, and improve SEO.